 If we accept your application, you will be issued Units in the Fund of your choosing at the Issue Price.
 The Issue Price is the Net Asset Value per Unit in the Fund, plus an amount per unit calculated to reflect the cost of acquiring investments following the issue of Units ("buy spread") and other administrative costs relating to the sale or issue of units.
-The current buy spreads for the Funds are contained in the PDS.
+For the current buy spreads for the Funds see www.iisolutions.co.nz/fund-hosting/documents-and-reporting/.
 The Issue Price of a Unit is generally determined on each Business Day ("Valuation Time").